-Brad Spurgeon was a writer for ThoughtCo on the topic of Formula 1 racing for six years.
+Brad Spurgeon is a former writer for ThoughtCo on the topic of Formula 1 racing for six years.
 He has covered Formula 1 (F1) for the International Herald Tribune since 1993, and for The New York Times since 1999.

 Spurgeon has covered Formula 1 racing since 1993.
 During the racing season, Spurgeon travels to most of the F1 races as a journalist, having attended all of the European races annually for the last decade, as well as all of the fly-away races.

 According to Spurgeon, F1 is about much more than what happens on the track, so his broad journalistic background of over 25 years of writing on a variety of related subjects, from technology to business to entertainment, informs his F1 reporting.